provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.attribute.v1.MsgAddAttributeRequest"></a>

 ### MsgAddAttributeRequest
-MsgAddAttributeRequest defines an sdk.Msg type that is used to add a new attribute to an account Attributes may only be set in an account by the account that the attribute name resolves to.
+MsgAddAttributeRequest defines an sdk.Msg type that is used to add a new attribute to an account.
+Attributes may only be set in an account by the account that the attribute name resolves to.